-But a quality accountant doesn’t manage your money persay (that’s more of a financial planner’s job).
-Rather, they’ll set you up with systems that keep your money organized and well documented — something that’s essential for everything from taxes and audits to hiring help and reevaluating your business structure.
+But a quality accountant doesn’t manage your money or just spend time “crunching numbers” (that’s more of a financial planner’s job).
+Rather, they’ll set you up with systems that keep your financial transactions organized and well documented — something that’s essential for everything from taxes and audits to hiring help and reevaluating your business structure.

-Accountants can also help you avoid tax liability, and capture more business expenses, adding yet another reason to get an account for your online business sooner rather than later.
+Accountants can also help you avoid tax liability, capture more business expenses, go through financial statements etc – adding yet another reason to get an account for your online business sooner rather than later.

-If you have another job, a partner/spouse, or dependent(s), it’s even more important to understand how your new business will affect your taxes and accounts.
+If you have another job, a partner/spouse, or dependent(s), it’s even more important to understand how your new business will affect your taxes, accounts and financial information.

 So, even if you’re just starting out, take the time to find an accountant.